Firefighter Cover Letter Examples & Expert Tips

 The do’s include the following:

 • Emphasize your ability to work under pressure: You will work under intense pressure as a firefighter in very stressful conditions and circumstances.
-Therefore, mentioning how you manage to work under pressure, make appropriate and needed decisions and meet tight deadlines is suitable for your firefighter cover letter.
+Therefore, mentioning how you manage to work under pressure, make appropriate and needed decisions and meet tight deadlines is suitable for your letter.

 • Consult examples before writing: You must consult examples and research to determine how to structure the entire document.
-However, do not copy information from these examples; instead, be original and write a cover letter that reflects you and your qualifications.
+However, do not copy information from these examples; instead, be original and write a letter that reflects you and your qualifications.

 • Stay focused: Be objective.
 Mention the most relevant qualifications as soon as possible.
 This keeps the recruiter interested.
 Remember, they often have little time to read multiple letters, so make it worth their time.

-• Do proofread: Proofread your firefighter cover letter once or twice before passing it on.
+• Do proofread: Proofread your letter once or twice before passing it on.
 You can also have someone else review it and highlight areas that need to be reviewed.
 This allows you to correct any mistakes.
 It also helps you stay focused and organized before submitting.

 The don’ts include the following: